-COUNTY OF RUNNELS RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, & CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES - MODIFIED CASH BASIS FOR THE YEAR ENDED SEPTEMBER 30, 2018
+RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, & CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES - MODIFIED CASH BASIS FOR THE YEAR ENDED SEPTEMBER 30, 2019

-Total Net Change in Fund Balances - Governmental Funds \$ (124,606) Current year capital outlays and long-term debt principal payments are expenditures in the governmental funds financial statements.
+Total Net Change in Fund Balances - Governmental Funds \$ (251,464) Current year capital outlays and long-term debt principal payments are expenditures in the governmental funds financial statements.
 They are increases in capital assets and reductions in long-term debt in the government-wide financial statements.
 The net effect of these adjustments is to increase (decrease) net position.
-588,980 Depreciation is not recognized as an expense in the governmental funds financial statements.
+234,404 Depreciation is not recognized as an expense in the governmental funds financial statements.
 The net effect of this adjustment is to decrease net position.
-(352,495) Debt proceeds are shown as other financing resources in the governmental funds financial statements.
-They are shown as an increase in debt payable in the government-wide financial statements.
-The net effect of this adjustment is to decrease net position.
-(75,615) Change in Net Position of Governmental Activities \$ 36,264
+(378,277) Change in Net Position of Governmental Activities \$ (395,337)

-COUNTY OF RUNNELS STATEMENT OF FIDUCIARY NET POSITION - MODIFIED CASH BASIS FIDUCIARY FUNDS SEPTEMBER 30, 2018
+COUNTY OF RUNNELS STATEMENT OF NET POSITION - MODIFIED CASH BASIS FIDUCIARY FUNDS SEPTEMBER 30, 2019

-Age Fu •
+Agency Funds

 ASSETS

-Cash and Cash Equivalents \$ 2 98,257
+Cash and Cash Equivalents \$ 299,009

-Due from Fiduciary Funds 8,753
+Due from Fiduciary Funds 8,226

-Total Assets \$ 3 07,010
+Total Assets \$ 307,235

 LIABILITIES

-Due to Other Funds \$ 65,873
+Due to Other Funds \$ 63,064

-Due to Other Governments 1 07,514
+Due to Other Governments 101,358

-Due to Others 1 33,623
+Due to Others 142,813

-Total Liabilities \$ 3 07,010
+Total Liabilities \$ 307,235